 A few new medications are changing the way doctors treat eczema.

-Two other drugs that would work in the same way -- lebrikizumab and tralokinumab -- are in development.
-Another drug, nemolizumab, which is still in the experimental phase, blocks a protein that causes the itch in eczema.
+Another drug that would work in the same way -- tralokinumab -- is in development.
+Nemolizumab, which is still in the experimental phase, blocks a protein that causes the itch in eczema and prurigo nodularis.

 A few JAK inhibitors are in late-stage clinical trials for eczema.
 Research so far shows they clear up the skin and reduce itch.
-One experimental drug, abrocitinib, relieved itch better than Dupixent in one study.
 JAK inhibitors come in a pill and a cream, instead of an injection like Dupixent.

 JAK inhibitors are already a treatment for rheumatoid arthritis and psoriatic arthritis.